mia-platform/documentation/docs/development_suite/api-console/api-design/overview.md

 ---
-id: design-overview
+id: overview
-title:  Design Overview
+title:  Configure Your Project
-sidebar_label: Design Overview
+sidebar_label: Overview
 ---

 The Design section allows you to modify the configuration and architecture of your project by customizing the use of various resources such as CRUD, Microservices, Endpoints and much more.